CHESS-sponsored brokerage for added security

 What's on the Stake Desk

 CHESS stands for Clearing House Electronic Subregister System.
 It was developed and is maintained by the Australian Securities Exchange (ASX).
 The CHESS system facilitates trades, settles funds following buys and sells and transfers legal ownership of securities.
-Most importantly for our investors, CHESS-sponsored brokers like Stake allow positions to be held in an individual’s name.
+Most importantly for our investors, CHESS-sponsored platforms like Stake allow positions to be held in an individual’s name.
 Learn more in our article ‘What is CHESS?’.

 The main benefit of the CHESS-sponsored system is security, as it gives you direct ownership over your shares.
-Other brokers may hold shares on their own balance sheet and only attribute to you rights to a position, rather than full ownership.
+Other platforms may hold shares on their own balance sheet and only attribute to you rights to a position, rather than full ownership.
 This is known as a custodian model and it means shares are not immediately attributable to an owner.
-Should custodian brokers face a shutdown, there may be difficulties in returning the shares to customers.
+Should custodian platforms face a shutdown, there may be difficulties in returning the shares to customers.